 What’s going on at my public library this summer?

 There are all kinds of great programs going on at New York City’s public library systems: Brooklyn Public Library, The New York Public Library (serving the Bronx, Manhattan and Staten Island) and Queens Library.
-There are reading programs, celebrations, author events, book discussions, gaming programs, music programs…and almost everything at the library is free.
-Find out more in the Events section of summerreading.org.
+Three are reading programs, celebrations, author events, book discussions, gaming programs, music programs, science programs…and almost everything at the library is free.
+Find out more in the Events section.

 Why is summer reading so important?

-Summer reading combats “Summer Slide”, a phenomenon that affects children who stop reading over the summer.
-“Summer Slide” means that students actually lose some of the reading skills they gained during the school year and start the new school year behind where they finished the last.
-Active reading during the summer months prevents summer slide.
+Summer reading combats “Summer Slide,” a phenomenon that affects children who stop reading over the summer.
+“Summer Slide” means that students actually lose some of the reading skills they gained during the school year and start the new school year behind were they finished the last.
+Active reading during summer months prevents summer slide.

-Where can I find recommended books for my age group?
+Where can I find recommended books for kids?

 The NYC Summer Reading booklists are made by librarians from the three public library systems (Brooklyn Public Library, New York Public Library, and Queens Library) and the Department of Education's School Library Services office.
 Students will have a good chance of finding these books at the library because we have many copies available.